elecnix/tesla-ideas-extraction/spec.md

 ## 5. Implementation Notes
 - **LLM Selection**: Default to OpenRouter grok-4-fast:free for speed and cost.
-- **Prompt Engineering**: Refine prompts based on initial tests to ensure single-line facts and accurate merging.
+- **Prompt Engineering**: Refine prompts based on initial tests to ensure 2-4 sentence passages, accurate quoting, and accurate merging.
 - **Testing**: Include sample transcripts and expected outputs.
 Mock LLM for unit tests.
 - **Cost Monitoring**: Track total tokens used per run.
-- **Edge Cases**: Empty transcripts, no facts, LLM failures, overlapping facts that shouldn't merge.
+- **Edge Cases**: Empty transcripts, no facts, LLM failures, overlapping facts that shouldn't merge, low-quality facts filtered out.
 - **Handling Spec Updates**: Implementations must support versioning for cached data to handle changes in processing logic (e.g., new extraction loops, relevance checks, or merging rules).
 Include a version identifier (e.g., spec version or hash of key prompts/methods) in cache metadata.
 When deploying updates, check cache versions; if outdated, re-run affected steps (e.g., relevance validation, fact extraction, merging) for cached transcripts.
 Provide a command-line flag to force full cache invalidation and reprocessing for major changes.
 Log version mismatches to track reprocessing needs and ensure the merged facts list remains consistent.
 - **Handling Long Transcripts**: To avoid truncation due to LLM context limits, if a transcript exceeds the model's input limit, split it into overlapping chunks (e.g., 80% overlap) and process each chunk for fact extraction, then deduplicate the extracted facts across chunks.
 - **Architectural decisions**: During the implementation, track architectural decisions in a separate file (e.g., `arch_decisions.md`).